 Breast Engorgement Treatment

 How to Reduce the Pain of an Engorged Breast

-- Breast engorgement relief can come from the use of a properly fitted nursing bra, which will provide support and comfort for engorged breasts.
-This bra should not be too tight, as this will just cause even more pain.
+- Breast engorgement relief can come from using a properly fitted nursing bra, which will provide support and comfort for engorged breasts.
+This bra should not be too tight, as this will cause even more pain.

 - You can use a breast pump to reduce some of the pain.

 - Breast engorgement pain can be reduced via hand expression.